-Adverse determination means a determination by a carrier to deny or modify the services requested based on medical necessity.
+Adverse determination means a decision by a health insurance company to deny or modify the services requested based on medical necessity.

-Eligible means that a request for external review meets the requirements defined in 105 CMR 128.404 and 128.405.
+Eligible means that a request for external review meets the requirements defined in 958 CMR 3.404 and 958 CMR 3.405.
 A request for review must:

-- Be on a form prescribed by the HPC;
+- Be on a form prescribed by the Health Policy Commission;

-- Include the signature of the insured or the insured's authorized representative consenting to the release of medical information;
+- Include the signature of the insured or the insured's parent or guardian consenting to the release of medical information;

 - Include a copy of the written final adverse determination issued by the carrier;

-- Not involve a service or benefit that has been explicitly excluded from coverage by the carrier in its evidence of coverage; and
+- Not involve a service or benefit that has been explicitly excluded from coverage by the health plan in its evidence of coverage; and

 - Result from a carrier's issuance of a final notice of adverse determination.

 In addition, the coverage in question must be fully insured and issued in Massachusetts.
-Self-insured plans, Medicare and Medicaid are not covered by Massachusetts law and are therefore not eligible for external review through OPP.
+Self-insured plans, Medicare and Medicaid are not covered by Chapter 176O and are therefore not eligible for external review through OPP.

 Expedited request means a request for a quick resolution to a grievance involving immediate and urgently needed services.
 A request may be expedited during the internal appeal process and/or during the external appeal process.

-Final adverse determination means an adverse determination made after an insured has exhausted all remedies available through a carrier's formal internal grievance process.
+Final adverse determination means an adverse determination or denial made after an insured has exhausted all remedies available through a health plan’s formal internal grievance process.

 - Self-insured, Medicare, and Medicaid plans are ineligible for external review under Chapter 176O.